catscarlet/makeiso-kuroko/README.md

 - initstart.log, the log of `initstart.sh`
 - PAYLOAD, Your PAYLOAD
 - payload_install.log, the log of PAYLOAD/install.sh
+- payload_log_sample.log，the output of PAYLOAD/install.sh if you used the default payload_sample
 - rpm_qa_develop.list, the result of 'rpm -qa' when the whole installation is finished.

 ## Build your own ISO